BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Added support to enable full CPU Power Management for systems running Sandy-Bridge V1 Xeon CPUs**.

-Newer kernel patches were available to patch the AICPUPM for Big Sur/Monterey to enable full CPU Power Management for Sandy-Bridge CPUs (Credit to the link [here](https://www.insanelymac.com/forum/topic/346988-sandy-bridge-e-power-management-big-sur-1121-big-sur-114/)).
-With these patches, the earlier version of the HP systems (Bios Boot Block Date 2011) running V1 Xeon's can enjoy latest macOS, like their counter parts with V2 Xeon's, with full CPU Power management.
+- Newer kernel patches were available to patch the AICPUPM for Big Sur/Monterey to enable full CPU Power Management for Sandy-Bridge CPUs (Credit to the link [here](https://www.insanelymac.com/forum/topic/346988-sandy-bridge-e-power-management-big-sur-1121-big-sur-114/)).
+With these patches, the earlier revision of the HP systems (Bios Boot Block Date 2011) running V1 Xeon's can enjoy latest macOS, with full CPU Power management.
+Systems running V2 Xeon's do not require these patches.

-I have upgraded the main EFI folder (to OC 0.8.4) as well as the EFI (OC 0.7.1) to incorporate the new kernel patches.
-Two sets of config.plist files are provided: **config_IvyCPUs.plist** for systems running Ivy-Bridge CPUs, and **config_SandyCPUs.plist** for systems running Sandy-Bridge CPUs.
+- Two EFIs are provided: EFI with OC 0.8.4 and EFI with OC 0.7.1.
+Two versions of the config.plist files are provided: **config_IvyCPUs.plist** for systems running Ivy-Bridge CPUs, and **config_SandyCPUs.plist** for systems running Sandy-Bridge CPUs.
 Use the one matching your CPU and rename it as config.plist.

-OC 0.7.1 EFI is provided soly for the purpose of supporting Catalina.
-This EFI fully supports Catalina and Big Sur, but can only boot to an existing Monterey install.
-Fresh install or upgrade to Monterey with OC 0.7.1 would fail.
-You need to use the newer EFI to accomplish this.
-If you must update from Catalina, the only path is to Big Sur first, using 0.7.1 EFI.
-Once in Big Sur, you may update to Monterey, using the newer 0.8.4 EFI.
+- EFI (0.7.1) is used mainly for supporting Catalina.
+This EFI fully supports Catalina and Big Sur (install/update), but can only boot to an existing Monterey install.
+Fresh install or upgrade to Monterey with this EFI will fail (limitation of OC 0.7.1).
+You need to use the newer EFI (0.8.4) to accomplish this.
+If you must update from Catalina to Monterey directly, you must boot up a Monterey USB install stick to do this, using the newer EFI.

 # Release 2.2 - Hackintosh-HP-Z420-Z620-Z820-OpenCore (0.7.8)